Supramolecular chemistry: Dynamic covalent chemistry

 In dynamic covalent chemistry covalent bonds are broken and formed in a reversible reaction under thermodynamic control.
 While covalent bonds are key to the process, the system is directed by non-covalent forces to form the lowest energy structures.

 Biomimetics

 Many synthetic supramolecular systems are designed to copy functions of biological systems.
 These biomimetic architectures can be used to learn about both the biological model and the synthetic implementation.
 Examples include photoelectrochemical systems, catalytic systems, protein design and self-replication.

 Imprinting

 Molecular imprinting describes a process by which a host is constructed from small molecules using a suitable molecular species as a template.
 After construction, the template is removed leaving only the host.
 The template for host construction may be subtly different from the guest that the finished host binds to.
-In its simplest form, imprinting utilizes only steric interactions, but more complex systems also incorporate hydrogen bonding and other interactions to improve binding strength and specificity.
+In its simplest form, imprinting uses only steric interactions, but more complex systems also incorporate hydrogen bonding and other interactions to improve binding strength and specificity.